top of page

 “We stay so busy that the truth of our lives can’t catch up.” — Brené Brown

-It could greatly benefit us to view stress for what it really is.
+It could greatly benefit us to view stress patterns for what they really are.

 Stress is a series of thoughts, feelings and behaviours in response to an event that occurs or comes up in our lives.
 Some people even live by it as a badge of honour as it somehow elevates them to being super productive.

-In reality, there’s a sense of feeling lost in the busyness, overwhelmed by too many things to do and that leads to being unable to move forward.
-That’s when we are stuck and nothing gets done to the perfection we hope to live up to.
-Then we’re flooded by a whole cascade of other feelings that keep us from being our true selves.
+In reality, there’s a sense of feeling lost in the busyness, overwhelmed by too many things to do and that leads to being unable to find some cherished "me time".

-When was the last time you felt cared for, seen, and nourished… body, mind and soul?
+When was the last time you had the time to care, see, and nourish yourself… body, mind and soul?

 This is the truth of our lives, how we truly give to each other.
-Our gift to the world over the Holiday Season could be to remember who we really are and give that to the people around us and beyond us.
+A precious gift to the world could be to remember who we really are and give that to the people around us and beyond us.

 If you want: